 Do hedgehogs have ears?

-The exception is the long-eared hedgehog which comes from central Asia and the middle east.
-As the name suggests they have quite pronounced ears.
+The exception is the long-eared hedgehog which comes from central Asia and the Middle East.
+As the name suggests, they have quite pronounced ears.

-Actually, hedgehogs have quite acute hearing.
+Hedgehogs have quite acute hearing.
 Since they are nocturnal and their eyesight is not particularly good, they use their hearing to great effect when hunting for food at night, along with their sense of smell.

 Do hedgehogs have nipples?